Robert Rembert: Exposure

 During the subsequent investigation, a blood and saliva sample was taken from Rembert for testing.
-Based on results from a complete DNA profiling test, Rembert was linked to the murder of 31-year-old Kimberly Hall, who was found beaten and raped on June 10 of that year, and an older murder dating back to May 1997, when 47-year-old Rita May Payne was killed in Cleveland.
+Based on results from a complete DNA profiling test, Rembert was linked to the murder of 31-year-old Kimberly Hall, who was found beaten and raped on June 10 of that year, and an older murder dating back to May 1997, when 47-year-old Rita Mae Payne was killed in Cleveland.

 Rembert accepted a plea bargain from the authorities, admitting to all the killings and providing details for each.
 He said that at the time of the Payne murder, he was working as a bus driver and killed the woman by luring her into a public service toilet at the Cleveland bus station.
 Despite the fact that bus drivers and station workers were investigated, Robert slipped by unnoticed.
 Due to his job as a truck driver, visiting many cities in Ohio and Pennsylvania, he was investigated in the murders of several other girls and women who were engaged in prostitution and were killed under similar circumstances.
 So far, no new charges have been brought against him.